 Net Position: For the fiscal year ended March 31, 2016, RPCIC implemented GASB Statement No. 68, Accounting and Financial Reporting for Pension - Amendment to GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
 The implementation of Statements No. 68 and No. 71 resulted in the reporting of deferred outflow of resources, a pension liability and deferred inflow of resources related to RPCIC's participation in the New York State and Local Employees' Retirement System (ERS).
-RPCIC's net position has been restated as follows:
+RPCIC's net position as of March 31, 2016 was restated as follows: